DickinsonCollege/FarmData2/farmdata2/farmdata2_api/README.md

 ## Swagger Documentation

-The Swagger documentation for the FarmData2 API is available at `/fd2_api/docs`.
-This documentation provides a detailed look at available endpoints, their parameters, and expected responses, adhering to the OpenAPI Specifications.
+The Swagger documentation for the FarmData2 API is available at `farmdata2/farmdata2_api/src/swaggerspec.json`.
+This documentation provides a detailed look at available endpoints, their parameters, and expected responses, adhering to the [OpenAPI Specifications](https://www.openapis.org/).

-For more information on the OpenAPI Specifications, visit [OpenAPI Specifications](https://www.openapis.org/).

 ## Creating API Endpoints